aws-samples/building-bots-on-aws/2_CodeManagement/README.md

     git merge gh-origin/master --strategy-option theirs --allow-unrelated-histories -m "Merge from github" git push origin master
     ```
 1. Click on the **Deployments** tab in the Lambda application console.
-You should notice that your Application Pipeline's status will change to "InProgress"
+You should notice that your Application Pipeline's **Status** will change to "InProgress"
 1. Select **View In CodePipeline** to watch the code go through the pipeline until all three stages (Source, Build, Deploy) succeed.
 This will take just a few minutes.

     ![Pipeline succeeded](../images/code-pipeline-success.png)